CharaChorder/docs/docs/CharaChorder Two.rst

 The Halves
 ~~~~~~~~~~

 Your device will come with two “halves” which, together, comprise the complete CC2.
 Each half corresponds to each hand and is designed ergonomically for the comfort of each hand.
-The halves are printed by
-injection mold and made of ABS plastic[CHECK].
-Each half is actually two pieces which are the dome-shaped “shell” and the flat and circular “baseplate”.
+Each half is actually two pieces which are the dome-shaped “shell” (injection molded ABS plastic) and the flat and circular “baseplate” (3D-printed plastic).
 They are held together by five M2, Philips screws which are under the “feet” of the device.
 The feet are round, rubberized and help the device to have a grip on desks and other smooth
 surfaces.

 The left half of the CC2 contains the “brain” of the device, where it stores
 chords, layouts, and settings.
 It also contains a female USB-C port on
 the left side of the half and a 3.5 mm “audio jack” port on the right
-side of the half (See :ref:`Connections<CC2:Connections>`).
+side of the half (See :ref:`Connections<CharaChorder Two:Connections>`).
 The right half is nearly a mirror image of the left half.
-It has a 3.5 mm “audio jack” port on the left side of the half and a no other ports (See :ref `Connections<CC2:Connections>`).
+It has a 3.5 mm “audio jack” port on the left side of the half and a no other ports (See :ref:`Connections<CharaChorder Two:Connections>`).

 The Center Bar
 ~~~~~~~~~~~~~~

 Out of the box, your CC2 will have a machined aluminum “bridge” which is often referred to as a metal bar.
 The metal bar is held in place by four M2 x 3 mm screws, with two screws on each end fastening it to each half.
 The metal bar can be removed by removing these four screws.
-In doing so, your CC2 halves will now be able to separate as far as you need, provided that you have a long enough :ref:`TRS Cable<CC2:TRS Cable>`.
+In doing so, your CC2 halves will now be able to separate as far as you need, provided that you have a long enough :ref:`TRS Cable<CharaChorder Two:TRS Cable>`.

 The Switches
 ~~~~~~~~~~~~